Dr. Alan Piper

 Dr Alan Piper has over twenty years of experience as an academic economist.
 Before joining Leeds University Business School in January 2022, he worked at Staffordshire University, the Europa-Universität Flensburg, Universität-Bonn and, more recently, the Paris School of Economics.
 Since September 2018 he has been a guest researcher at the Freie Universität Berlin where he remains active.
 His main research interest centres upon human well-being, and the economics of life satisfaction.

-“There is a mid-life low in well-being in Germany” (forthcoming, with David Blanchflower), Economics Letters.
+“There is a mid-life low in well-being in Germany” (2022, with David Blanchflower), Economics Letters.

-“Optimism, pessimism and life satisfaction: an empirical investigation” (forthcoming), International Review of Economics.
+“Optimism, pessimism and life satisfaction: an empirical investigation” (2022), International Review of Economics.

 “What does dynamic panel analysis tell us about life satisfaction?”
 (2022), Review of Income and Wealth, available online.